"Natasha is a nickname given to prostitutes with Eastern European looks.

 my native town.

-— not Natasha will be on show at Photo Fusion, London until September 18, 2009
+Editor's Note: "not Natasha" will be on show at Photo Fusion, London until September 18, 2009

 This exhibition was commissioned by Autograph ABP and is accompanied by an artist’s book, including an essay for Foam magazine written by Mark Sealy.